stefanprodan/swarm-gcp-faas/README.md

 If you don't create a workspace then you'll be running on the default one and your nods prefix will be `default`.
 You can have multiple workspaces, each with it's own state, so you can run in parallel different Docker Swarm clusters.

-You can scale up or down the Docker Swarm Cluster by modifying the `worker_instance_count`.
-On scale up, all new nodes will join the current cluster.
-When you scale down the workers, Terraform will first drain the node and remove it from the swarm before destroying the resources.

 After applying the Terraform plan you'll see several output variables like the public IPs of each node and the current workspace.
-You can use the manager public IP variable to connect to the Docker remote API and lunch a service within the Swarm.
+You can use the manager public IP variable to connect to the Docker remote API and lunch a service within the swarm.

 ```bash
 $ export DOCKER_HOST=$(terraform output swarm_manager_ip)